 The IVC filter itself is a small wire cage-like device that is implanted into the IVC near where it connects to the heart, and is designed to catch blood clots.
 IVC filters are often given to patients who cannot, for medical reasons, take anticoagulant drugs that would normally prevent clots from forming.
 When the filter stops a clot before it can cause damage to the heart and lungs, the body’s own defenses (possibly aided by medication) will slowly dissolve it, preventing severe illness and death.

 What Did the September 2016 Study Say?

-The study, published in JAMA Surgery, looked at patients who received IVC filters after trauma versus those who did.
+The study, published in JAMA Surgery, looked at patients who received IVC filters after trauma versus those who did not.
 Nearly 800 patient records were examined.
 Researchers concluded that for those patients who survived beyond 24 hours, chances of survival were not significantly affected by the filter at all.